aidan-walden/SCP-VR/README.md

 # SCP-VR
 A Unity port of SCP Containment Breach with the primary goal of supporting VR Input.
-Requires an HTC Vive at the moment.
+Requires an HTC Vive or Valve Index at the moment.

 # Early in developemnt